uber-go/fx/CONTRIBUTING.md

 make lint
 ```

-If you're not using the minor version of Go specified in the Makefile's
+For `make lint` to work, you must be using the minor version of Go specified in
-`LINTABLE_MINOR_VERSIONS` variable, `make lint` doesn't do anything.
-This is
+the Makefile's `LINTABLE_MINOR_VERSIONS` variable.
+This is fine, but it means
-fine, but it means that you'll only discover style violations after you open
-your pull request.
+that you'll only discover style violations after you open your pull request.

 ## Making changes